-Discovery boxes are packaged lesson plans, intended for use by teachers or parents who wish to educate a group of children without requesting a program through the office.
-These boxes are available at the office and must be signed out for use.
-Discovery boxes are also available on a first-come, first-served basis.
-Discovery boxes are a great way to explore the park in a new and exciting way!
+Discovery boxes are self-guided lesson plans, intended for use by teachers or parents who wish to educate a group of children without requesting a formal program through the office.
+All boxes come complete with equipment, activity guides and additional background materials.

 - Bird Behavior Bingo Box

 Students will learn to identify different bird behaviors and how they help the bird stay safe, find food, locate a mate and stay healthy.
 Then practice your bird calls in a fun communication game.